A rocket generates thrust by burning fuel and channeling the exhaust with a rocket cone.

 To reach orbit you need a velocity of 7.8 km/s.
 A one-stage rocket isn't enough and so multiple stages are used.

 The faster the exhaust the faster the rocket.

-The fuel that generates the fastest exhaust is hydrogen+oxygen and this is usually used on the upper stages.
+The fuel that generates the fastest exhaust is hydrogen+oxygen and this is usually used for the upper stages.

-SpaceX has recently developed the first methane+oxygen rocket, which is a substantial improvement over kerosene+oxygen.
+SpaceX recently developed the first methane+oxygen rocket, which is a substantial improvement over kerosene+oxygen.

 Vulcan Aerospace is developing the Stratolaunch aircraft to launch rockets from high altitude, yielding several advantages over ground launch.

 Speed (km/s) Earth rotation at equator .46 Stratolaunch aircraft .27 Earth orbit speed 7.8The rocket will be launched from near the equator so that it benefits from both the speed of the equator and from the speed of the aircraft.

 The Stratolaunch will fly at 14 km where the air has 1/4 the density as at sea level, giving it an edge over ground launch.
 A rocket launched from the ground has to respect the atmosphere by first going up before it can go sideways.
 A rocket launched from an aircraft can go sideways immediately, for a big savings in fuel.

 The stratolaunch aircraft has 6 engines for a total thrust of 150 tons and it can carry a 230 ton rocket.

 In the future, a ramjet aircraft will be built to launch rockets from a speed of Mach 5 and an altitude of 100 km.
 Since ramjets only work above Mach 1, a detachable solid rocket booster will have to be used to get the aircraft to Mach 1.
 The aircraft fuselage will be a shell that will contain the rocket, which will be deployed from the aft of the aircraft.